brexhq/bazel-kotlin-vscode-extension/README.md

 Working on changes scoped to just the extension should be fairly straightforward following the VSCode [guides](https://code.visualstudio.com/api/extension-guides/overview).

 If you're trying to integrate changes to the language server into the extension and test it end-to-end, please follow instructions [here](https://github.com/smocherla-brex/kotlin-language-server-bazel-support/blob/main/DEVELOPMENT.md).

-## TODO

-- [ ] Some more performance improvements to the completions.
-- [ ] Improve performance with large files and especially with growing symbol index.

 ## Relevant Configuration options